maximyudayev/Realtime-ST-GCN/README.md

 - [ ] Quantize the model with the 8-bit dynamic fixed-point technique.
 - [ ] Compare correct adapted quantized and floating-point models against the original floating-point baseline.
 - [ ] Write a corrective review article on [Yan et al. (2018)](https://arxiv.org/abs/1801.07455) in NeurIPS, CVPR (origin of ST-GCN), or ICCV.
 - [ ] Add ST-GCN eloborate explanatory document to the repository (or link to the preprint article).
+Also clarify why RT ST-GCN can be trained as a Batch model and later just copy the learned parameters over.
 - [ ] Do design space exploration of the network parameters on the adapted network for software-hardware co-design of an action segmentation hardware accelerator.
 - [ ] Do transfer learning for freezing-of-gait (FOG) prediction.